 Lighting pollution is a serious threat to many types of wildlife.
-Each year, artificial lights cause disruption of behavior, injury and death to thousands of migrating birds, sea turtles and other reptiles, amphibians, and mammals, and invertebrates.
-To read more about the effects of lighting on these animals, go to About Lighting Pollution.
+Each year, artificial light causes disruption of behavior, injury, and death to thousands of migrating birds, sea turtles and other reptiles, amphibians, mammals, and invertebrates.
+To learn more about the effects of artificial lighting on these animals, go to About Lighting Pollution.

-Keep it LOW - mount the fixture as low as possible to minimize light trespass, and use the lowest amount of light needed for the task
+Keep it LOW - mount the fixture as low as possible and use the lowest wattage necessary for the needed purpose

-Keep it LONG - use long wavelength light sources (ambers and reds) in the appropriate lighting fixtures
+Keep it LONG - use long wavelength (greater than 560 nm) light sources such as amber, orange, and red LEDs

-- Lighting manufacturers, distributors and vendors: To determine if an appropriate fixture and/or lamp could be approved as Wildlife Lighting Certified and be placed on our certified web page, please view our Wildlife Lighting Certification Criteria and Certification Process.
+- Lighting manufacturers, distributors, and vendors: To determine if a fixture or lamp may be approved as Wildlife Lighting Certified and placed on FWC's Certified Wildlife Lighting page, please view Wildlife Lighting Certification Criteria and Certification Process.

-- Information: To learn more about wildlife lighting issues and the effects of artificial light on wildlife, please view pages on About Lighting Pollution and Wildlife Lighting Publications.
+- Information: To learn more about wildlife lighting issues and the effects of artificial lighting on wildlife, please About Lighting Pollution and Wildlife Lighting Publications.